diegoddox/react-redux-toastr/README.md

 ```

 ##### Toastr: `message`
-This one is in case you wanna show a large amount of information, unlike the other methods above this will not close automatically unless you provide a `timeout` in the `message` options.
+Use this one if you wanna show a large amount of information.
+Unlike the other methods above, it would not close automatically unless you provide a `timeout` in the `message` options.

 ```javascript
 const toastrMessageOptions = {